mlackA/TestPokemon/README.md

 Get pokemons with all the data paginated by offset and limit search Pokemon by names
 Paginations by 20 elements per page
+Also implement if token does not exist redirect to Login page beceuse you are not authenticated